-Minimum Standard: The minimum standard is proof that service provider has employer's liability insurance cover for €13,000,000 in place for any one event with no excess.
+Minimum Standard: The minimum standard is proof that service provider has employer's liability insurance cover for $\in 13,000,000$ in place for any one event with no excess.
 This minimum level may be increased by stating a higher financial limit; that is provided the threshold set is proportionate to the needs of the contract, reflects what the courts are prepared to award and is not discriminatory.

-CRITERIA 3.4a - 3.4g
+1.5 Main Criteria (Technical and/or Professional Ability) CRITERIA 3.4a - 3.4g